-1 Critical Aspects Assessment requires evidence that the candidate: -------------------- -- of Competency 1.1 Selected and deployed qualified workers required by the firm 1.2 Assigned employee tasks, monitored performance and provided feedback on performance.
-1.3 Maintained optimum production and processing levels and controlled production wastes 1.4 Identified and controlled risks facing the enterprise.
-1.5 Engaged relevant stakeholders and managed the partnerships for mutual benefit 2 Resource Implications The following resources should be provided: 2.1 Access to relevant workplace or appropriately simulated environment where assessment can take place 2.2 Materials relevant to the proposed activity or tasks 2.3 Stationery 2.4 Computers 2.5 Data analysis tools 2.6 PPEs 3 Methods of Assessment Competency in this unit may be assessed through: 3.1 Oral 3.2 Written 3.3 Observation 3.4 Third party 3.5 Practical test 3.6 Case study 4 Context of Assessment Competency may be assessed on the job, off the job or a combination of these.
-Off the job assessment must be undertaken in a closely simulated workplace environment.
+1 Critical Aspects of Competency Assessment requires evidence that the candidate: 1.1 Selected and deployed qualified workers required by the firm 1.2 Assigned employee tasks, monitored performance and provided feedback on performance.
+1.3 Maintained optimum production and processing levels and controlled production wastes ---------------------------------- --

+1.4 Identified and controlled risks facing the enterprise.
+1.5 Engaged relevant stakeholders and managed the partnerships for mutual benefit 2 Resource Implications The following resources should be provided: 2.1 Access to relevant workplace or appropriately simulated environment where assessment can take place 2.2 Materials relevant to the proposed activity or tasks 2.3 Stationery 2.4 Computers 2.5 Data analysis tools 2.6 PPEs 3 Methods of Assessment Competency in this unit may be assessed through: 3.1 Oral 3.2 Written 3.3 Observation 3.4 Third party 3.5 Practical test 3.6 Case study 4 Context of Assessment Competency may be assessed 4.1 on the job, off the job 4.2 In a simulated workplace environment.
 5 Guidance information for assessment Holistic assessment with other units relevant to the industry sector, workplace and job role is recommended.